 - Product dosing and interactions

 Despite these concerns, the Idaho legislature passed S1146a.
 Governor C.L.
 “Butch” Otter vetoed the measure and, instead, offered a solution by issuing an Executive Order for an Expanded Access Program (EAP).
 The EAP would provide children with intractable epilepsy access to pharmaceutical grade CBD, Epidiolex, as part of an FDA-approved study.
 Epidiolex was approved by the FDA in June 2018 and scheduled by the DEA in September 2018.
-It will soon be available for prescription and covered by insurance.
+It is now available for prescription and will be covered by most insurance.

 The Attorney General’s Office released a helpful podcast “CBD and Hemp in Idaho” on June 11, 2019.
 Listen to it here.